panospro/Operational-Research-project/README.md

-# Operational-Research-project in python
+# Operational-Research-project
-Two optimization problems in which we are looking for the minimum time
+Two optimization problems in which we are looking for the minimum time using gurobi optimization in python

 # The first problem: